 African Taxidermy for Sale - Caracal Cat Full Body

-A very attractive full body Caracal taxidermy mount with habitat base for sale.
-This elegant cat is posed alert atop his rock, with the animals head facing to the left.
-Very soft and plush hair, with beautiful sandy brown coloring throughout.
+Extremely large full body Caracal taxidermy mount with habitat base for sale.
+This elegant cat is posed alert, atop his rock in a sneaking position with his head turned to the right.
+Hair is soft and plush in varying tones of sandy brown.
+This monster of a cat is 44" long from the tip of the nose to the tip of the tail.
 Beautiful and striking green eyes can be seen from a distance, with long ear tufts.
-This Caracal is mounted nicely on a dark cherry wooden base with rock formation habitat.
+This Caracal is mounted on a rock formation base with wheels on the underside for ease of movement.
 The Caracal receives our highest taxidermy quality rating of "Premier," and would be ideal for the cat collector or trophy room.

 Scientific Name: Caracal caracal

 Display size including base: 44" long x 31" wide x 33" height